Willingham History, Family Crest & Coats of Arms

 The village and civil parish of Cherry Willingham is in the West Lindsey district of Lincolnshire and Willingham by Stow is a rural village nearby.

 Early History of the Willingham family

-Another 269 words (19 lines of text) covering the years 1330, 1322 and 1322 are included under the topic Early Willingham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Willingham research.
+Another 153 words (11 lines of text) covering the years 1330, 1322 and 1322 are included under the topic Early Willingham History in all our PDF Extended History products and printed products wherever possible.

 Willingham Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Willingham are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Willingham include Willington, Willinton, Wilington, Wilinton, de Willington and many more.

 Early Notables of the Willingham family (pre 1700)